dongyemeng/darwin-score/README.md

 Please let me know your thoughts about how you would like to use this to score your own data, and how the scores should be output or stored.

 ## TODO
----

-Allow command line parameters for input, output, etc.
+- Allow command line parameters for input, output, etc.
-Fix various character encoding issues
+- Fix various character encoding issues
+- Error checking
+- Lots of little fixes to make it cleaner
+- What else?
+Let me know.